23DP3RStab/josip-finance/README.md

 - [ ] class for statistics ?
 - [x] class for budget
 - [x] class for category
-- [x] sorting method
+- [ ] sorting methods 1/3
-- [ ] filter method
+- [ ] filter methods 1/3
 - [ ] regular app cycle
 - [x] manager classes reading data from files

-change input names
+- [ ] add deletion and other options to sorted and filtered lists

-add deletion to sorted and filtered lists, and other options
+change input names.